Pulse Check x

 Instructions

-Australia's bilateral ODA allocation to the Vietnam for FY 2023-2024 is $63.2 million.
+Australia's bilateral ODA allocation to Vietnam for FY 2023-2024 is $63.2 million.
 You have 100 points.
 How would you re-allocate Australia's bilateral funding to Vietnam across these categories using your 100 points?

 Categories